Furrj/Furrj/README.md

 ## Fullstack Web Developer

 I'm a web developer from Atlanta, GA.
 I primarily do full-stack development using React with TypeScript for the front end and Golang for the back end.
-I prefer working with back-end technologies (don't tell the front end I said that!) and have extensive experience with all kinds of databases, both SQL and NoSQL.
+I prefer working with back-end and lower-level technologies and have extensive experience with all kinds of databases, both SQL and NoSQL.
 I enjoy creating responsive web applications that offer pleasant user experiences and easily readable, maintainable codebases.
 I also have DevOps experience, as my projects are all self-hosted.
 I currently maintain a web application called [Spelldle](https://www.spelldle.app/), which handles almost 1,000 daily active users.

 - 🖥️  See my portfolio at [jacksonfurr.dev](http://jacksonfurr.dev)
 - ✉️  You can contact me at [jacksonfurrdev@gmail.com](mailto:jacksonfurrdev@gmail.com)